 This drilling method is used when the drilling window — which is the difference between the pore pressure and fracture pressure — is small.

-How does a rotating control device help this process?
+How does a rotating control device help with this process? #

 In short, managed pressure drilling helps teams work more safely and more cost-efficiently — and rotating control devices are lowering the barrier for entry into this complex but vital method.

 Katch Kan System can be used for managed pressure drilling pretty much the same way it’s used for conventional drilling.
-So if you need the drilling fluid containment system required for this type of drilling, don’t hesitate to reach out to Katch Kan.
+If you need the drilling fluid containment system required for this type of drilling, don’t hesitate to reach out to Katch Kan.